 All Purdue University College of Liberal Arts majors prepare students with the skills identified as contributing to professional success: communicating and listening well, an understanding and appreciation of diverse points of view, creative thinking and problem solving, a collaborative mindset, the ability to synthesize complex ideas and communicate them clearly, and a Boilermaker work ethic.

-Russian majors develop skills that are applicable to many different careers.
+Research in recent years confirms the many cognitive benefits of learning a second language.
+In addition, Russian majors develop skills that are applicable to many different careers.
 These skills may include, but are not limited to:

 - Enhanced listening and language processing skills in your first language and your major.